-In people with beta thalassemia, low levels of hemoglobin lead to a lack of oxygen in many parts of the body.
+In people with beta thalassemia, low levels of hemoglobin reduce oxygen levels in the body.
 Affected individuals also have a shortage of red blood cells (anemia), which can cause pale skin, weakness, fatigue, and more serious complications.
 People with beta thalassemia are at an increased risk of developing abnormal blood clots.

-Beta thalassemia is classified into two types depending on the severity of symptoms: thalassemia major (also known as Cooley's anemia) and thalassemia intermedia.
+Beta thalassemia is classified into two types depending on the severity of symptoms: thalassemia major (also known as transfusion-dependent thalassemia or Cooley's anemia) and thalassemia intermedia (which is a non-transfusion-dependent thalassemia).
 Of the two types, thalassemia major is more severe.

 Beta thalassemia is a fairly common blood disorder worldwide.
 Thousands of infants with beta thalassemia are born each year.
 Beta thalassemia occurs most frequently in people from Mediterranean countries, North Africa, the Middle East, India, Central Asia, and Southeast Asia.

-A lack of beta-globin leads to a reduced amount of functional hemoglobin.
+A shortage of beta-globin hinders the formation of functional hemoglobin.
 Without sufficient hemoglobin, red blood cells do not develop normally, causing a shortage of mature red blood cells.
 The low number of mature red blood cells leads to anemia and other associated health problems in people with beta thalassemia.

-Thalassemia major and thalassemia intermedia are inherited in an autosomal recessive pattern, which means both copies of the HBB gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
-Sometimes, however, people with only one HBB gene mutation in each cell develop mild anemia.
+Thalassemia major and thalassemia intermedia are inherited in an autosomal recessive pattern, which means both copies of the HBB gene in each cell have variants.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.
+Sometimes, however, people with only one HBB gene variant in each cell develop mild anemia.
 These mildly affected people are said to have thalassemia minor.

 Other Names for This Condition